-Even the new Pope, if he did email marketing would see himself asking this question from time to time (granted he might phrase it a little differently).
+Even the Pope, if he did email marketing would see himself asking this question from time to time (granted he might phrase it a little differently).
 This is hardly the first post I have done on the subject, but it’s always worth revisiting because it remains one of the biggest problems faced by email marketers today.
-I’m proud to say we are above this, but the latest data from Return Path shows 1 in 5 emails (on average) never sees the Inbox* .. and to take a quote from Hotmail’s whitepaper on Improving E-mail Deliverability into Windows Live Hotmail:
+I’m proud to say we are above this, but the latest data from Return Path shows 1 in 5 emails (on average) never sees the Inbox*.
+Here is a take a quote from an Hotmail’s whitepaper:

 If the majority of the email you send hits the Inbox, chances are your reputation is good.
 There are many factors that can send your carefully crafted email campaign to the junk box and here’s a few of them: